Tinea Capitis

 Infection of the scalp by dermatophytes usually is the result of person-to-person transmission.
 The organism remains viable on combs, brushes, couches, and sheets for long periods.
 Certain species of dermatophytes are endemic only in particular parts of the world.
 Zoophilic fungal infections of the scalp are rare.

-In the United States, T tonsurans has replaced M audouinii and M canis as the most common cause of tinea capitis.
+In the United States, T tonsurans has replaced Microsporum audouinii and M canis as the most common cause of tinea capitis.
 T tonsurans also is the most common cause of the disease in Canada, Mexico, and Central America.

-Historically, M audouinii was the classic causative agent in Europe and America and M ferrugineum was most common in Asia.
-Currently, M audouinii and M canis remain prevalent in most parts of Europe, although T violaceum also is common in Romania, Italy, Portugal, Spain, and the former USSR, as well as in Yugoslavia.
-In Africa, T violaceum, T schoenleinii, and M canis commonly are isolated.[4]
-T violaceum and M canis are prevalent agents in Asia.[5]
-T schoenleinii is common in Iran and Turkey, while M canis is common in Israel.
-Epidermophyton floccosum and T concentricum do not invade scalp hair.
-Trichophyton rubrum, which is the most common dermatophyte isolated worldwide, is not a common cause of tinea capitis.
+Historically, M audouinii was the classic causative agent in Europe and America, and Microsporum ferrugineum was most common in Asia.
+M audouinii and M canis remain prevalent in most parts of Europe, though T violaceum also is common in Romania, Italy, Portugal, Spain, and the former Union of Soviet Socialist Republics (USSR), as well as in Yugoslavia.
+In Africa, T violaceum, T schoenleinii, and M canis are commonly isolated.[4]
+T violaceum and M canis are prevalent in Asia.[5]
+T schoenleinii is common in Iran and Turkey, and M canis is common in Israel.

-Common causes of endothrix infection include T tonsurans, characterized by chains of large spores and T schoenleinii, characterized by hyphae with air spaces.
+Common causes of endothrix infection include T tonsurans, characterized by chains of large spores, and T schoenleinii, characterized by hyphae with air spaces.
 Infected hairs break off sharply at the follicular orifice, leaving a conidia-filled stub or black dot.
 Suppuration and kerion formation (see the image below) commonly are associated with T tonsurans infection.

 View Image

 In ectothrix infection, fragmentation of the mycelium into spores occurs just beneath the cuticle.
 In contrast to endothrix infection, destruction of the cuticle occurs.
-This type of infection is caused by T verrucosum, T mentagrophytes, and all Microsporum species.
+This type of infection is caused by T verrucosum, Trichophyton mentagrophytes, and all Microsporum species.

 Epidemiology

-United States
+United States and international statistics

 Prognosis

 Tinea capitis carries a positive prognosis, with the vast majority of those treated obtaining resolution of the infection.
-Those who have maintained untreated or resistant-to-treatment tinea capitis are at risk for abscess development, referred to as a kerion.[14]
+Those who have maintained untreated or treatment-resistant tinea capitis are at risk for abscess development, referred to as a kerion.[16]

 Continuous shedding of fungal spores may last several months despite active treatment; therefore, keeping patients with tinea capitis out of school is impractical.
 The causes of treatment failure include reinfection, relative insensitivity of the organism, suboptimal absorption of the medication, and lack of compliance with the long courses of treatment.
 T tonsurans and Microsporum species are typical offending agents in persistent positive cases.
 If fungi can still be isolated from the lesional skin at the completion of treatment, but clinical signs have improved, the recommendation is to continue the original regimen for another month.